hphelion/documentation/api.copyright.md

 ## Block Storage (Bock) ## {#block-storage}

-Copyright &copy; 2013 Hewlett-Packard Development Company, L.P.
+Copyright &#169; 2013 Hewlett-Packard Development Company, L.P.

-Copyright &copy; 2013 OpenStack Foundation
+Copyright &#169; 2013 OpenStack Foundation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at:
 [http://www.apache.org/licenses/LICENSE-2.0](http://www.apache.org/licenses/LICENSE-2.0)